Skip to content

 You can also run your dishwasher at a lower temperature – on the 'eco' programme, for example.
 This uses less energy than higher temperature programmes.

-Keep radiators clear
+Keep radiators and heaters clear

 Draught proof doors and windows to stop heat escaping.
 To do this, fit draught-proofing strips and draught excluders around doors, seal gaps around window frames and add covers to letterboxes and keyholes.
 It's important to leave some ventilation to reduce condensation and prevent the build up of waste gases from fuel-burning appliances.

-Think about double glazing your windows
+Install double glazing throughout your home

 Double-glazing stops heat from escaping, as well as minimising noise from the outside – you could save money on your heating bills if you install it throughout your home.
 To keep installation costs down, you could choose to only double-glaze the rooms you use and heat most often.